Excel Compare Dates (Table of Contents)

 Lets us discuss Compare Dates in Excel with Some Examples.

-Example #1 – Comparing if Two Date Values are Matching or Not
+Example #1 – Comparing if Two Date Values match or Not

-Suppose we have data as shown below, which consists of two columns that have different date values.
+Suppose we have data, as shown below, consisting of two columns with different date values.
 We need to check whether the two date values match each other or are not matching with each other.
-Follow the steps below to check whether each date value from two columns is matching with each other or not.
+Follow the steps below to check whether each date value from the two columns matches.

 Step 1: Initiate a formula under cell C2 by typing equals to sign as shown below:

-Step 2: Since we wanted to check whether date values between cell A2 and B2 are matching or not, we can do it by using the simplest of all comparison operators named equals to.
-In use “A2 = B2” in cell C2 after the initial equals operator.
+Step 2: Since we wanted to check whether date values between cells A2 and B2 match, we can do it by using the simplest of all comparison operators named equals to.
+Use “A2 = B2” in cell C2 after the initial equals operator.

-Step 3: The formula is complete. press Enter key and drag the formula across the cells to see the output of the formula.
+Step 3: The formula is complete.
+Press Enter key and drag the formula across the cells to see the output of the formula.
 You can drag the formula using Ctrl + D shortcut.
-However, for that, you need to select all the cells in column C across C2 to C11.
+However, you need to select all the cells in column C across C2 to C11.

-You can see for those cells where date values are matching with each other, the system generates a Boolean output as “TRUE”, and for the cells where date values are not matching, it generates the output as “FALSE”.
+You can see that for those cells where date values match each other, the system generates a Boolean output as “TRUE”; for those where date values do not match, it causes the output as “FALSE”.

 If you would have noticed, cell C gives the output as TRUE.
-Even if the values from cell A2 and B2 doesn’t seem to be matching to naked eyes.
-Actually, both of the values are the same.
+Even if the values from cells A2 and B2 don’t match the naked eye, both values are the same.
 This is just a difference in format.
-The date values are being stored in a number of days from seed date 01-01-1900 under Excel.
-Thus, 43943 is nothing but a difference in the number of days for date 22-04-2020 from the seed date.
+The date values are stored some days from the seed date 01-01-1900 under Excel.
+Thus, 43943 is nothing but a difference in the number of days for the date 22-04-2020 from the seed date.
 That’s the reason they are matching with each other.

 Example #2 – Comparing if Dates are Greater than or Less than the Other Dates

 Step 1: In cell C2, type formula as” =A2>B2”.
-Well, as the formula itself speaks, this will check if the date value under cell A2 is greater than the date value under cell B2 or not.
+As the formula speaks, this will check if the date value under cell A2 is greater than the date value under cell B2.
 If it is, the system will generate a Boolean output as TRUE.
 If it is not, then the system will generate a Boolean output as FALSE.

 Drag the formula across rows to get the output for all cells in column C.

-Similarly, you can check whether date values from column A are lesser than those of column B. All you need to do is replace the Greater Than (“>”) operator with Lesser Than (“<”) operator in the formula used in the previous step.
+Similarly, you can check whether column A’s date values are lesser than column B’s.
+All you need to do is replace the Greater Than (“>”) operator with Lesser Than (“<“) operator in the formula used in the previous step.
 See the screenshot below under cell D2.

 Drag the formula across cells in column D to get the desired output.